-- Inform the employee in writing of the nature of the action to be taken, if any. - If the employer feels it is justifiable in the circumstances, they can decide on any disciplinary sanction.
-This would normally be either a verbal warning (these are still contained in many employers' procedures and can still be used, but they are no longer in the guidance and can be removed from disciplinary procedures), or a first or final written warning.
-Alternatively, the employer may decide that dismissal may be an appropriate sanction
+- Inform the employee in writing. - If the employer feels it is justifiable in the circumstances, they can decide on any disciplinary sanction.
+This would normally be either a verbal warning (these are in many employers' procedures and can still be used but they are no longer in the guidance and can be removed from disciplinary procedures now, at the employer's discretion), first or final warning.
+The employer may alternatively decide that dismissal may be appropriate - where gross misconduct is found to have taken place or - where the employee was already on a final warning for misconduct which has then been repeated. - The employer should set out in writing - the nature of misconduct/poor performance and, where the sanction is a warning, - what is required for the employee to improve or what must not be repeated - the timescale for this - how long the warning will last (normally verbal warnings last six months and written warnings one year) - consequences of repetition. - If it is a dismissal, the employee should be informed of - the employer's reasons - o date of termination of contract - period of notice, if any; there will be no notice for gross misconduct but otherwise it must be worked and paid, or paid in lieu - right of appeal.

-- where gross misconduct is found to have taken place or - where the employee was already on a final warning for misconduct which has then been repeated. - The employer should set out in writing - o the nature of misconduct and, where the sanction is a warning, - what is required for the employee to improve or what must not be repeated - the timescale for this - how long the warning will last (normally verbal warnings last six months and written warnings one year; this should be provided in the employer's disciplinary procedure) - consequences of repetition - right of appeal - If it is a dismissal, the employee should be informed of - the employer's reasons - date of termination of contract - period of notice, if any; there will be no notice for gross misconduct but otherwise it must be worked and paid, or paid in lieu - right of appeal. - If gross misconduct has taken place - only an employee with the appropriate authority can take that decision - there must still be a fair process - generally what constitutes gross misconduct should be set out by the employer in their policies, but certain types of conduct are generally considered to be gross misconduct even if there is no policy, eg dishonesty or violent conduct. - Where an employee is persistently unable or unwilling to attend a disciplinary hearing without reasonable cause, the employer should take a decision on the evidence available.
+- If gross misconduct has taken place - only an employee with the appropriate authority can take that decision - there must still be a fair process - generally what constitutes gross misconduct should be set out by the employer in their policies, but certain types of conduct are generally considered to be gross misconduct even if there is no policy, eg dishonesty or violent conduct - Where an employee is persistently unable or unwilling to attend a disciplinary hearing without reasonable cause, the employer should take a decision on the evidence available.